Kentucky Boat Registration Fees, April Renewal & Title Rules (2026)

 • U.S. Coast Guard licensed masters

-• Children under 12 may not operate a motorboat or PWC
+• Children under 12 may not operate a motorboat over 10 horsepower or PWC

 • Non-residents with a valid NASBLA-approved boating safety certificate